Jiří Stanislav Guth-Jarkovský: Master of Ceremonies

 Guth-Jarkovský had a refined demeanor and a perfect knowledge of etiquette.
 Thanks to this, he obtained the position of Master of Ceremonies of the President of the Czechoslovak Republic Tomáš Masaryk in 1919.
 He introduced new standards of office and proposed the creation of the Order of the White Lion, an award for merit by Czechoslovakia for foreign citizens, which is today the highest order of the Czech Republic.
 He also introduced the office of Czechoslovak and later Czech presidents in Lány Castle.

 Writing

 Guth-Jarkovský wrote short stories, novels and poems.
-He was a member of the Máj group of authors.
+He was a member of the Májovci group of authors.
 His most notable works include books on etiquette, books about sports, and translations of literary works from French and German.
 He also wrote memoirs.
-His best known work is Společenský katechismus ('social catechism') from 1914.
+His best known work is Společenský katechismus ('social catechism'), written in 1914.

 Although he did not like tourism, he wrote several books about it.
 He contributed to the development of Czech tourism as an editor of the magazine Turista.